tock/tockloader/README.md

 Load binaries onto hardware platforms that are running a compatible bootloader.
-This is used by the [TockOS](https://github.com/helena-project/tock) Make system when application binaries are programmed to the board with `make program`.
+This is used by the [TockOS](https://github.com/helena-project/tock) Make system when kernel binaries are programmed to the board with `make program`.

 ### `tockloader list-attributes`